nikilok/meteo-map-viewer/README.md

 - git clone https://github.com/nikilok/meteo-map-viewer.git
 - navigate to the folder and install packages using `yarn`

+### Install all packages typing in `yarn`

+You will first need to install all packages used by this app with this command.

 ### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000?user=useraccount](http://localhost:3000?useraccount=user) to view it in the browser.

-You will need to get your pass your SimAir user account name in the url's user parameter.
+You will need to pass your SimAir user account name in the url's `user` parameter.

 The app will automatically fetch your latest flight and display it.